grattan/grattantheme/README.md

 gridline colours and line width, font size, etc. For scatter plots, `theme_grattan(chart_type = "scatter")` provides a black y-axis.

+Use `grattan_y_continuous()` to set default values for your vertical axis that will work well with most Grattan charts.

 Use `grattan_colour_manual(n)` or `grattan_fill_manual(n)` to format the `n` coloured elements of your `ggplot2` plot.
 These functions will choose appropriately-spaced Grattan colours, ordered from either light